Fans Think A ‘Hannah Montana’ Reboot Is Happening And This Is Why

 Yes, you read correctly.
 Fans of the Disney Channel hit show, Hannah Montana, think it might be getting a reboot.
-On Instagram, an account has been made for the show which Disney has trademarked therefore something fishy is going on.
+On Instagram, an account has been made for the show which Disney has trademarked, therefore something fishy is going on.

 The account is currently empty with no posts or profile photo, but the bio has “HM” written.

-According to Pop Buzz, Miley Cyrus, who played the lead character followed the account which hyped a lot of fans up.
+According to Pop Buzz, Miley Cyrus, who played the lead character, followed the account which hyped a lot of fans up.

 Fans aren’t wrong to think there might be a reboot since That’s So Raven got one a couple of years ago, named Raven’s Home.